Mobile Navigation

 1. Pay Yourself First

-The first and most important aspect of creating a budget is handling your savings and expenses.
+Paying yourself first means moving money into savings as soon as you get paid.
 It is ideal to allocate about 10–20% of your monthly revenue to savings.
-If that's not attainable, decide on a monthly amount to save, and stick to it.
+If that's not possible, decide on a monthly amount to save, and stick to it.

 2. Budget for Your Needs and Wants

-Needs are recurring expenses such as your mortgage or rent payment, utility bills, car payments, or health insurance premiums.
-A simple step for improving your budgeting skills is to track these expenses and immediately put enough money aside to cover your needs when you get your paycheck.
+A simple step for improving your budgeting skills is to track your needs and immediately put enough money aside to cover them when you get your paycheck.

-Wants are expenses that would improve your life—but you don't need them.
-This category can include vacations or a new car.
+Wants are expenses that would improve your life, but you don't need them.
 You can create a conscious spending plan by identifying these wants, choosing one or a few that are most important to you, and making a monthly contribution so you can afford these luxuries over time.

 3. Start a Weekly Allowance